modalitysystems/modalitysoftware-docs/TeamsChatAssist/TableStorageConfiguration.md

 2. Open the storage account associated with TCA

+3. Add/Edit rows individualy, or download and import the default values for each table

 ## InstanceConfigurations Table

 > Default Values can be downloaded from here: [InstanceConfigurations.typed.csv](http://docs.modalitysoftware.com/TeamsChatAssist/images/InstanceConfigurations.typed.csv)